What is a hazardous area?

 Zone classification will be influenced by ventilation also.
 IEC 60079-10 categorises ventilation degree as High, medium and low.
 Poor ventilation may push the zone higher by one level.

-Extent of zone: Distance in any direction from the source of release to the point where the gas/air mixture has been diluted by air to a value below the lower explosive limit
+Distance in any direction from the source of release to the point where the gas/air mixture has been diluted by air to a value below the lower explosive limit.
+Refer to Fig. 3 above that shows a typical example of a hazardous area zone extents.

 - Pressure breathing valve (Fig. 3) in the open air, from process vessel.